 - Monthly Community Clinics for Accountability.
 Our monthly community clinic provides comprehensive information about rights related to holding police and other government agents accountable for misconduct and help to file a notice of claim.
 It is held every first Wednesday of the month at 2:30 pm at our office.

 - End Stop and Frisk.
 Through successfully challenging unconstitutional stop and frisk practices and unlawful loitering statutes that target our community based on poverty and race, we have helped tens of thousands of New Yorkers reclaim their streets.

 - Reentry.Net: The first-ever statewide clearinghouse of practical advocate materials on the consequences of criminal proceedings, which are screened, selected, and organized by experts.

-- We maintain a comprehensive manual on “The Consequences of Criminal Proceedings in New York State,” which serves as a valuable guide for criminal defense attorneys, civil legal services attorneys, and other reentry advocates who can access it freely on Reentry Net/NY.
+- The Consequences of Criminal Proceedings in New York State: a guide for criminal defense attorneys, civil legal services attorneys, and other reentry advocates.